ebartz/ranger/tests/integration/README.md

 ---

-Start a local rancher instance on port 8443
+Start a local ranger instance on port 8443

 Run with Tox - from tests/integration dir.
 See tox.ini for configuration